semanticarts/undefined-concepts-tool/README.md

 # undefined-concepts-tool

-Find all of the undefined concepts in an ontology
+Find concepts that are referenced but undefined in an ontology.

 ## Installation